tramo-ephyslab/TROVA-master/README.md

 1- TROVA is used to determine moisture sources for a tropical cyclone (October 17, 2014, at 18 UTC).
 In this case, a regional mask is used and the outputs of the FLEXPART dispersion model are used (https://github.com/tramo-ephyslab/TROVA-master/blob/main/Masks/mask_AL082014_20141017_18.nc).
 The configuration file for this case is shown in the https://github.com/tramo-ephyslab/TROVA-master/blob/main/Inputs/input_back_TC.cfg directory.
 In this example, the methodology of Sodeman et al. (2008) was used.
 The output can be consulted in the folder: https://github.com/tramo-ephyslab/TROVA-master/blob/main/output/2014101718/back_2014101718.nc.
 The result is displayed in the directory: https://github.com/tramo-ephyslab/TROVA-master/blob/main/Figures/E_P_10-day_TC_backward.png.
 More general results of TROVA applications to determine moisture sources associated with tropical cyclones are shown by Perez-Alarcon et al. (2022a, 2022b).

 2- TROVA is used in forward in time to determine the moisture sinks (October 10, 2014, at 00 UTC) associated with the main source of the North Atlantic Ocean (NATL).
 In this case, a global mask is used and the outputs of the FLEXPART dispersion model are used (https://github.com/tramo-ephyslab/TROVA-master/blob/main/Masks/NATL.nc).
 The configuration file for this case is shown in the directory https://github.com/tramo-ephyslab/TROVA-master/blob/main/Inputs/input_forw_NATL.cfg.
-In this example, the methodology of Sthol and James (2005) was used.
+In this example, the methodology of Stohl and James (2005) was used.
 The output can be consulted in the folder: https://github.com/tramo-ephyslab/TROVA-master/blob/main/output/2014100700/forw_2014100700.nc.

 The necessary data to be able to carry out tests with TROVA can be downloaded at the link: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6490365.svg)](https://doi.org/10.5281/zenodo.6490365)